 Medicine at Newcastle combines university-based learning and clinical placements in the NHS.

 We offer a very high quality learning experience and consistently rank as one of the most highly regarded medical degrees in the UK.
 At Newcastle you will:

 - develop your core knowledge and skills in our well-equipped, city-centre Medical School

-- experience contact with patients from Stage 1
+- experience contact with patients from year 1

-- tailor your degree to your interests with student-selected components and an elective in Stage 4
+- tailor your degree to your interests with student-selected components and an elective in year 4

 - take a year of intercalated study to gain another degree in addition to your MB BS (optional)